 The Process in detail from a user viewpoint

 The student’s parent logs into Moodle in the standard way using the student’s account.

-She then SSO’s into the payment site through an LTI activity which is via an assignment.
+She then SSO’s into the payment site through an LTI activity which is via a Moodle Assignment Activity.
 This makes it easy to setup access control and messages for due dates using usual Moodle features such as Groups, dates, etc. The LTI activity sets up the user with appropriate user meta for the virtual account if there are multiple payment entities based on the LTI activity name in Moodle.
 The LTI activity name should be same as the desired payment sub-site.
 For example, if the intended payment wordpress site is https://sritoni.org/hset-payments/ the LTI activity must be named hset-payments.

 She is shown products appropriate for her child based on product filters and user meta so she does not see other products.
-So for example, grade4 students will only see grade4 products, installment students will only see installment products, and so on.
+So for example, grade4 students will only see grade4 products and so on.
 Of course, since this site is for logged-in users only, outside visitors will not even be able to enter the site.

 At checkout, our user is given instructions for payment into her uniquely assigned virtual account including details of account itself.
 This is supplemented by email having all required information.

 Once the parent makes a payment to the the virtual account assigned to her, using her bank’s net banking App, a webhook is sent by Cashfree that helps in reconciling the payment with the appropriate order.
 As a backup, should the webhook not work, a link in the admin menu is available for the shop manager to reconcile payments vs orders on demand.

 Standard Woocommerce emails are setup for all phases of the process including generation of receipt etc.

 Moodle: We create several user profile fields for this purpose: